|Values are valid only on day of printing.|

 Monitoring CoQ10 status during treatment of various degenerative conditions including Parkinson and Alzheimer disease

 Primary CoQ10 deficiency, although rare, is characterized by neurological symptoms (seizures, developmental delay, ataxia, etc) and muscle weakness.
-At least 5 different phenotypes have been described:
+At least 5 different phenotypes of primary CoQ10 deficiency have been described:

 -Encephalomyopathy (elevated serum creatine kinase [CK], recurrent myoglobinuria, lactic acidosis)